loehndorf/scengen/README.md

 The numerical section of the paper is based on the numerical experiments that can be found in [src/main/java/scengen/paper/](src/main/java/scengen/paper/).

 ### Installation ###
-The library is packaged as a jar and can be exceuted from the command line.
-It will extract two two subfolders upon first usage if moment matching or scenred2 is run, since these are accessed via their original executables.
+The library is packaged as a jar and can be excecuted from the command line.

 Examples:
 * Generate 7 scenarios from a normal distribution with mean 5 and standard deviation 2 using the quantization grids from the [optimal quantization website](http://www.quantize.maths-fi.com): </br>